bluesky/bluesky/docs/otel-tracing.rst

 .. literalinclude:: otel-tracing-demo.py
    :language: python

-We obtain the following trace data.
+We obtain this trace data.
 Note that the innermost spans are closed first, and therefore printed to the console first.
+You can see that the :code:`"parent_id"` of the :code:`Status` span corresponds to the :code:`"span_id"` of the :code:`set()` span, and so on.

 .. code-block:: JSON

    {
       "name": "Ophyd Status",
       "context": {